 1I tests the influence of cortisol on cognitive empathy and its interaction with treatment using an interaction term specifying the binary treatment variable and continuous logged cortisol levels.

-The treatment effect in Experiment 1 is defined as the difference between the post-treatment RMET and the baseline scores in the T group, after regressing out the effect of RMET portion (A or B) order.
+The treatment effect in Experiment 1 is defined as the difference between the post-treatment RMET and the baseline scores in the testosterone group, after regressing out the effect of RMET portion (A or B) order.
 The finding is robust to portion effect and holds when replacing the right-hand 2D:4D with either the left hand or the average of both hands.
-Results showed no effect of T treatment on the post-administration RMET score (afternoon) in any model.
+Results showed no effect of testosterone treatment on the post-administration RMET score (afternoon) in any model.
 Model 1A beta = 0.106, 95% CI = [−0.45, 0.68], t(237) = 0.37, P = 0.711.
 The estimated effect size (Cohen’s d) was 0.044, CI = [−0.19, 0.28], which direction is opposite in sign to the hypothesis of the original study.
 We also found no evidence for moderation of the 2D:4D digit ratio.
 Expectedly, the morning performance was a significant (P < 0.01) predictor for the afternoon RMET predictors, and so was the order in which the two parts of the test were taken (P < 0.01).
 The age coefficient was also statistically significant at P < 0.05 in model 1F yet with trivial impact on RMET scores.

-To ensure that our results were robust to the exclusion and inclusion of participants associated with samples containing additional T (as discussed above in “hormonal changes following treatment and manipulation check” section), we conducted additional robustness checks by examining the effects of T on the RMET when (a) excluding subjects with pre-treatment saliva T of greater than 400 pg/ml from both the T and placebo groups; (b) excluding placebo subjects with post-treatment saliva T (sample B) greater than 400 pg/ml; (c) excluding all subjects in either condition (a) or (b); and (d) repeating the analysis with a more conservative cutoff of 250 pg/ml for both treatment groups in Experiment 1.
-We found that the effects of T administration on the RMET were virtually unchanged regardless of the exclusion criteria used (range of betas on model A1 above range from 0.11 to 0.24, all P-values for treatment binary variable > 0.44).
+To ensure that our results were robust to the exclusion and inclusion of participants associated with samples containing additional testosterone (as discussed above in “hormonal changes following treatment and manipulation check” section), we conducted additional robustness checks by examining the effects of testosterone on the RMET when (a) excluding subjects with pre-treatment saliva testosterone of greater than 400 pg/ml from both the testosterone and placebo groups; (b) excluding placebo subjects with post-treatment saliva testosterone (sample B) greater than 400 pg/ml; (c) excluding all subjects in either condition (a) or (b); and (d) repeating the analysis with a more conservative cutoff of 250 pg/ml for both treatment groups in Experiment 1.
+We found that the effects of testosterone administration on the RMET were virtually unchanged regardless of the exclusion criteria used (range of betas on model A1 above range from 0.11 to 0.24, all P-values for treatment binary variable > 0.44).

-Two participants, one from each treatment group, self-reported taking exogenous T regularly.
+Two participants, one from each treatment group, self-reported taking exogenous testosterone regularly.
 Their overall RMET scores were 22 and 24 (out of 36), which are within 95% confidence within the same sample.
 Results are robust to their exclusion from the sample.

 Experiment 2: We estimated several ordinary least squares (OLS) regression models with RMET scores as the dependent variable (DV) (see Table S4b).
-Independent variables (IVs) were Treatment, a binary variable indicating whether the participant received T (treatment = 1) or placebo; DR_right, DR_left and DR_average, the 2D:4D of the right hand, left hand, and their average, respectively; and DrRTx and DrLTx, the interaction terms for the digit ratio of the right hand and left hand, and their treatment.
+Independent variables (IVs) were Treatment, a binary variable indicating whether the participant received testosterone (treatment = 1) or placebo; DR_right, DR_left and DR_average, the 2D:4D of the right hand, left hand, and their average, respectively; and DrRTx and DrLTx, the interaction terms for the digit ratio of the right hand and left hand, and their treatment.
 Other independent variables were treatment expectancy (belief), number of children, relationship status, married or single, sex of the research assistant (female = 1), and Factor 1 and Factor 2 psychopathy scores.

 We estimated the following regression models:

-Model 2A estimates the influence of exogenous T (Treatment) on RMET.
+Model 2A estimates the influence of exogenous testosterone (Treatment) on RMET.

 2B includes the digit ratio and interaction variable for treatment and digit ratio for the right hand.